Varicose veins: causes, symptoms, and treatment

 - Transilluminated powered phlebectomy (TIPP): In this technique for vein removal a bright light is used to illuminate the vein.
 A device is passed through a tiny incision and the vein is removed with suction by a mechanical aspirator.

-How will a person know which procedure is right for him/her?
+How to know which procedure is right for an individual with varicose veins?

 Before selecting the appropriate procedure, certain factors need to be weighed in making that decision by the person and treating vascular surgeon.
 Among them, the following are important: